jose-oc/josefo-developer/content/git/git-remove-local-branch.en.md

 <pre class="lang:sh decode:true">git branch -d &lt;branch-name&gt;</pre>

-If the branch is not merged then git doesn&#8217;t allow you to delete it although you can force it this way:
+If the branch is not merged then git doesn't allow you to delete it although you can force it this way:

 <pre class="lang:sh decode:true">git branch -D &lt;branch-name&gt;</pre>